Bagvalal people

 The Bagvalal (also called Bagulal, Kwantl Hekwa, Bagolal, Kwanadi, Bagulaltsy, Kvanadin, and Kvanadintsy) are an Avar–Andi–Dido people of Dagestan, speaking the Bagvalal language.
 Since the 1930s they have been largely classed as and assimilated by the Avars.
 However there were still some people reported separately in the 2002 census.
-The Bagvalals are Sunni Muslims.
+The tradition and culture of the Bagvalal people is very similar to that of the Avar people, due to their common history within the Avar Khanate.

 Geography

 The Bagvalal live in mountain villages in the Tsumadinsky District of Dagestan.
 The names of the Bagvalal villages are: Kvanada, Gimerso, Tlisi, Tlibisho, Khushtada, and Tlondada.

 Demographics

 In 1926 there were 3,054 Bagvalals.

+Religion

+The Bagvalals are Sunni Muslims.
+They adopted the religion by the 16th century due to the influence of Sufi missionaries.